The ubiquity of homosexuality that occurs in nature means that its existence is likely to be explained in different ways in different scenarios.

 Just For Fun Homosexual Sex

 Male mountain gorillas engage in a number of homosexual behaviours.
-There doesn’t appear to be any kind of social reason for this, it’s simply sex for the sake of sex.
+There doesn’t appear to be any kind of social reason for this, it’s simply sex for pleasure.
 This behaviour includes genital stimulation, pelvic thrusting, and ejaculation.

 Female Japanese macaques repeatedly mount preferred female partners in a bi-directional manner, using several varied positions and engaging in genital rubbing, groping, head-bobbing, and intensely gazing into each other’s eyes.
 Again, there is no data to support that this is socio-sexual; female:female courtship and sex seems to be purely sexual behaviour and mutual attraction.